-There’s a reason we are starting with Trinity (portrayed by Carrie-Anne Moss) aside from her being the first character we meet in the movie.
-In the kabbalistic scheme of things, she strongly relates to the attribute of Malkhut/Kingdom, which is the beginning of the “path of the One.”
-Neo’s first contact with something from outside of the Matrix “world of concealment.”
+There’s a reason we are starting with Trinity (portrayed by Carrie-Anne Moss) aside from her being the first main character we meet in the movie.
+In the kabbalistic scheme of things, she has a key relationship to the attribute of Malkhut/Kingdom.

-The emanation of Malkhut is associated with our physical world, which is the Matrix world in the movies.
-If you look at the Tree of Life diagram below, you see that it is ‘furthest’ from the emanation of Crown/Keter (the Source).
+The sefirah of Malkhut is associated with our physical world, which corresponds to the Matrix world in the movies.
+If you look at the diagram below, you see that it is ‘furthest’ from the emanation of Crown/Keter, which relates to “the Source.”

 Trinity as “Divine Presence”

-The initial role played by Trinity is one of Neo’s connection to something within the Matrix, that “comes from the real world,” outside of the Matrix.
+The initial role played by Trinity, with regard to Neo, is that of something within the Matrix, that comes from beyond the Matrix – the real world.

-Here, she functions in the role of what is called the Shekinah, (shek-ih-nah) which is the kabbalistic term for the “divine presence,” in our physical “World of Concealment.”
+Here, she functions as an aspect of the Shekinah, (shek-ih-nah) which is the term for the “divine presence,” in our “World of Concealment.”

-The “path of the One” begins here, with this contact.
-In fact, everyone’s ‘path’ begins at Malkhut/Shekinah.
+The “path of the One” begins with this contact.
+In fact, everyone’s ‘path’ begins at Malkhut/Shekinah in some form.